A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution

-In addition, the elongated central structure from which the nuclear spiral arms emerge, readily seen in the NIRCam images taken with the bluest filters, suggests that the nuclear disc also hosts a nuclear bar.
+The elongated central structure from which the nuclear spiral arms emerge, readily seen in the NIRCam images taken with the bluest filters, suggests that the nuclear disc also hosts a nuclear bar.
 An indication of a barred nuclear disc within a nearby barred galaxy is shown as a double peak in the radial ellipticity profile derived from ellipse fits, since the two bars produce independent ellipticity peaks.
 Indeed, we do observe this behaviour in the NIRCam F150W and F200W filters.
-The peak in ellipticity occurs at a similar radius in both filters, differing by only $\approx 81$ pc, and suggests that the nuclear bar has a length of 1050 pc.
+The peak of the nuclear bar ellipticity, $\varepsilon_{\rm F150W} = 0.28 \pm 0.02$ and $\varepsilon_{\rm F200W} = 0.22 \pm 0.01$, occurs at the same radii in both filters.
+Thus, corresponding to the peak in ellipticity, the nuclear bar has a projected length of 1050 pc, and the radial profile is derived with a step size of 78 pc; hence, the nuclear bar size is $L_{NB} = 1050 \pm 78$.
 The shorter wavelength F150W filter indicates a slightly higher ellipticity for the nuclear and main bars than in the F200W filter.